uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 In the following interactive, try to get the blue arrow to match up with the red one.
 It will require a mixture of scaling and translation.

-{interactive slug="2d-arrow-manipulations" type="whole-page" text="Scaling and Translating" parameters="config=coord-scale-translate"}
+{interactive slug="2d-arrow-manipulations" type="whole-page" text="true" parameters="config=coord-scale-translate"}

+Scaling and Translating

+{interactive end}

 Next, see what happens if you swap the *x* and *y* value for each coordinate.

-{interactive slug="2d-arrow-manipulations" type="whole-page" text="Swapping Coordinates" parameters="config=coord-swap"}
+{interactive slug="2d-arrow-manipulations" type="whole-page" text="true" parameters="config=coord-swap"}

+Swapping Coordinates

+{interactive end}

 This is a simple *rotation* transformation, useful for positioning objects in a scene, but also for specifying things like camera angles.